BlueSpirit48/32-bit_Floating_Point_Adder/README.md

-# Vivado_VHDL
+# 32-bit_Floating_Point_Adder
-A try for collaboration in academic vivado project.
+A collaboration for an academic Vivado project.
 This repository is used for the development of a complete system in context of an academic project.
-The system is written in VHDL language and has been developed with the use of vivado edit suit.
+The system is written in VHDL language and has been developed with the use of Vivado Suit.
 Collaborators: 1.
 BlueSpirit48
                2. gratom8